Varsha-Chalasani/CalculatorDesign/multiplication.md

 When :Put in first number, put in star sign, put in second number, press '='.

-Then : Decimal counter mainted, multiplied as integers, decimal point updated.
+Then : Decimal counter maintained, multiplied as integers, decimal point updated.
 Result displayed.

 Scenario: More than two numbers multiplication